sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

 I haven't tried using the Supervisor's new devcontainers for development yet (the addon predates this), let me know if you can get that working well.

-## Running Test
+## Running Tests

-You shoudl be abel to run tests from within the Visual Studio tests tab.
+You should be abel to run tests from within the Visual Studio tests tab.
 Make sure all the tests pass before you to make a PR.
 You can also run them from the command line with:

 ```bash
 > python3.8 -m pytest hassio-google-drive-backup